itachidevs/React-JS-projects/README.md

 # React-JS-projects
-The repository to practice React JS
+- The repository to practice React JS
-Created a repository to practice React JS concept wise.
+- Created a repository to practice React JS concept wise.
+- Practice Topic wise challenges
+- Learn and Build

 ## Practice #1 - Introduction